-25. Are there any statutory or third party interests (such as retention of title) that may take priority over a secured lender's security in the event of an insolvency event of insolvency.
+Yes, there can be statutory interests (or third party interests) that may take priority over a secured lender's security in the event of insolvency.
 The primary types of statutory interests available in the United States arise from state law that permits liens for possessory creditors (e.g., warehouse lienor) or other statutory lien claimants (e.g., mechanics, technicians, materialmen, and repairmen) to assert liens on property or equipment (i.e., secured collateral) to secure payment of their prepetition claims.
 The Bankruptcy Code authorizes these types of lienors to perfect their liens despite the automatic stay under 362 of the Bankruptcy Code.
 The priority of these statutory interests is defined by state law.
 In some cases, the interests can be deemed to have been perfected as of an earlier date (e.g., the date a mechanic started work) that can result in the statutory interest taking priority over a secured lender if the perfection of the statutory interest is deemed to have occurred earlier than perfection of the secured lender's interests.